 When people like your page, you can tell them what’s new with your business, share interesting articles you think they would enjoy, and respond to their posts on your page.
 Remember to regularly respond to comments and questions from your followers and build a relationship with them.
 This is a great platform for a local business that relies on local patrons to keep their business booming.

-A Facebook page for your business is a powerful way to connect with your customers and reach now ones.
-It is free to create and a very easy to setup.
+A Facebook business page gives businesses a professional presence on Facebook that allows them to connect with customers on a personal level as well as reach new ones.
+It is free to create and a very easy to set up.
 Once you complete the steps in this guide, your Facebook business should be ready to start bringing more business in.
-Learn more about using Facebook for your business in our Facebook guides below: